Revised with new information as of

 - provides you with examples of online work (even a volunteer who is

-not a professional web designer should have this)
+not a professional web designer should have web sites to show you)

 - speaks in as non-technical terms as possible